Basilio Kaczurak

 Basilio Kaczurak (Василь Качурак; 7 February 1919 – 7 February 1987) was a Ukrainian composer, bandurist, orchestra conductor, and promoter of Ukrainian folk music in South America.
-On 6 June 1961 he founded the Taras Shevchenko bandurist capella in Argentina, directing it with great success for 25 years.
+On June 6, 1961 in Argentina, he founded the Taras Shevchenko bandurist capella, which he directed for 25 years.

 Biography

-Basilio Kaczurak was the initiator and promoter of Ukrainian folk culture along South America devoting his life to teaching and sharing the art of his homeland to the new generations.
+Basilio Kaczurak promoted Ukrainian folk culture in South America, devoting his life to teaching and sharing the arts of his homeland to new generations.

-The bandurist capellas are vocal-instrumental groups besides the development and promotion of the former Ukrainian stringed musical instrument bandura, and are intended to backup ancient works of Ukrainian musical repertoire.

-With a great devotion in years where technology was scarce, he fought to make known the existence of its insistence to promote Ukrainian music culture along South America to different artists of the same culture throughout the world including Victor Mishalow.
+Kaczurak promoted Ukrainian musical culture in South America with the partnership of Ukrainian artists around world, including Victor Mishalow.
+His bandurist capella, a vocal-instrumental group incorporating the Ukrainian stringed instrument the bandura, focused on preserving Ukrainian folk music.

-In 2011 was recognized by the Ukraine Government and the Buenos Aires Government on the anniversary of its capella creation in a special presentation at ND Ateneo theater of Buenos Aires attended by international artists.
+In 2011, Kaczurak was recognized by the governments of Ukraine and Buenos Aires on the anniversary of the foundation of his capella with a special presentation at the ND Ateneo theater in Buenos Aires.
+The event was attended by international artists.